oschrenk/dotfiles/README.md

 chezmoi apply
 ```

 Certain files require age decryption.
-You will be asked certain values
+You will be asked a few questions:

 ```
 chezmoi init